"Operations not meeting these requirements are speculative." - Benjamin Graham

 - Buybacks: usually positive only when funded with excess cash and executed below intrinsic value.

 - ATMs and convertibles: variable-price financing often increases future dilution risk.
+Review the ATM facility glossary entry and watch for floorless convertibles.

 "An investment operation is one which, upon thorough analysis, promises safety of principal and a satisfactory return." - Benjamin Graham